manisankar29/Heart_disease_detection_using_machine_learning/README.md

 Before using this code, ensure that you have the following prerequisites:

-- Python: The script is written in python and requires a python environment.
+- **Python**: The script is written in python and requires a python environment.